 CBP-174 is a peripherally acting histamine 3 receptor (H3R) antagonist for oral administration to treat chronic pruritus associated with skin inflammation.

 There are four types of histamine receptors, and most common antihistamines block the H1 receptor, which can lead to undesirable central nervous system side effects.
 CBP-174 was designed not to penetrate the blood brain barrier and has been well-tolerated in multiple preclinical studies.

-Chronic inflammatory pruritus (itch) is a hallmark of atopic dermatitis (AD) and is one of the most difficult AD symptoms to manage.1 In some cases, the sense of itch may be so intense that patients scratch themselves until they bleed.1 Pruritus also has negative impacts on quality of life for patients with AD.1 Currently available anti-inflammatory agents may require many days or weeks of continuous treatment to provide relief to patients with pruritus associated with AD.1 We believe novel therapies that rapidly, safety and effectively reduce chronic pruritus will be important for improving health and quality of life outcomes for patients with pruritus due to AD.
+Chronic inflammatory pruritus (itch) is a hallmark of atopic dermatitis (AD) and is one of the most difficult AD symptoms to manage.1 In some cases, the sense of itch may be so intense that patients scratch themselves until they bleed.1 Pruritus also has negative impacts on quality of life for patients with AD.1 Currently available anti-inflammatory agents may require many days or weeks of continuous treatment to provide relief to patients with pruritus associated with AD.1 We believe novel therapies that rapidly, safely and effectively reduce chronic pruritus will be important for improving the health and quality of life outcomes for patients with AD-associated pruritus.

 Mechanism of Action

 CBP-174 is currently being evaluated in a Phase 1 trial.